 4. Cut on the diagonal!
 This is fairly important so that once you start you can cut up the leg at about a 90 degree angle to make the denim in one big piece.
 (Never to be worn as those jeans again, so get over it!)

 5. Wing it!
-I don't want to spend days on this so I get my sharpest scissors and just eye ball it.
+I don't want to spend days on this so I get my sharpest scissors and just eyeball it.
 I literally look at the jean leg and start cutting.
 I compare the strip every now and then to make sure that I am not going too wide or too skinny.
 I also gauge a bit on the diagonal because if that is too wacky so will the width of the ribbon.

 6. You may need to trim the beginning and end of this denim yarn and then roll it into a solid ball of jeans!
 One ball for each leg and now you are truly over this silly little heartbreak about your favorite pair of jeans.

 7. Oh, wait!
 You're not over that favorite pair of jeans?
 You can't do steps 2-6 as it is just too painful?
 Well then, put that denim back into the drawer and keep living that fantasy!
-Good News though!
-Darn Good Yarn has denim ribbon already made so you don't "have to" tear up those jeans.

 Here at DGY, we're quite fond of Mother Earth so we have many recycled materials like our chiffon ribbons that you may not have considered using before!
 We love that we can offer them to you.
-And our sari skirts are made of recycled silk that we have kept from ending up in the land fill!
+And our sari wrap skirts are made of recycled materials that we have kept from ending up in the land fill!
 We care so we do carry many recycled products!